Gravity Storage 101, Or Why Pumped Hydro Is The Only Remotely Real Gravity Storage - CleanTechnica

 1,000,000 kilograms * 9.8 m/s^2 * 1000 meters = about 1,360 kWh.
 That’s 1.4 MWh.

 That isn’t very impressive.
-A kilometer-deep shaft with a massive elevator full of two meters of sand worked by a couple of the biggest winches ever built and it’s only as much as a third of a Tesla Megapack that’s 29 feet long and 8.5 feet tall.
+A kilometer-deep shaft with a massive elevator full of two meters of sand worked by a couple of the biggest winches ever built and it’s only as much as a third of a Tesla Megapack that is 29 feet long and 8.5 feet tall.

 By the way, sand is dirt cheap and the physics of winches means that it really doesn’t matter if you make the weight denser, for example by using lead.
 Doubling the weight still only gets to 2.7 MWh, which is an awful lot of engineering and construction for a return well below something you can order and have dropped in the corner of a parking lot.